A Closer Look at the Rasmussen University – Romeoville/Joliet Campus

 School of Nursing

-Students may also enroll in any of Rasmussen College’s more than 30 online programs through the Romeoville/Joliet campus and have access to on-campus and 24/7 online support.
+Students may also enroll in any of Rasmussen University’s more than 30 online programs through the Romeoville/Joliet campus and have access to on-campus and 24/7 online support.
 Programs are taught by qualified faculty members across seven schools of study including Business, Design, Education, Health Sciences, Justice Studies, Nursing and Technology.

 What resources and support services are offered at the Romeoville/Joliet campus?